 What does it mean to belong to a church family?

 The church is the body of Christ.
 (I Corinthians 12:12-27)

 God expects you to be a member of a church family.
-(Roman 12:4-5)
+(Romans 12:4-5)

 Whereas Jesus speaks of our being born again into the family of God (John 3:3), Paul uses the term adoption (Ephesians 1:5).
 Both are pictures of the same spiritual reality—those who were outside the family being brought into the family.
 Again, the emphasis is relationship—Father and child.

 A Christian without a church family is incomplete.

 Council Baptist Church is made of born again, baptized believers, who regularly join together for worship, fellowship, and ministry.